*** VAT free OVERSEAS shipping *** SALE NOW ON *** 20% off all racks. FREE UK DELIVERY over £100.00 with code FREEDEL100

 Can you store all your water sports gear in one place?

+Yes, as long as you have a decent rack of some kind.
 The GearHooks Water Sports rack is designed to hold everything on a wall mounted rack with plenty of long hooks.
 It will take a variety of gear like wetsuits and dry suits (around 8 per hook), buoyancy aids/life jackets (around 6 per hook), helmets (6 per hook), regulators, flippers, masks and lots, lots more.

 It’s all really heavy duty too so hanging so hanging up inflatable paddleboards, canoes, kayaks, dinghies and all the associated paddles (up to 10 per hook) is easy.
 They will even take heavy diving weights.